AustinTSchaffer/Notebook/OMSCS/OMSCS Courses and Specializations.md

 - Core Courses.
 You need to pick pick at least 3.
 Any Core Courses in excess of the 9 hour (3 course) requirement may be counted toward the electives requirement.
 	- [ ] [CS 6515 Introduction to Graduate Algorithms](https://omscs.gatech.edu/cs-6515-intro-graduate-algorithms)
 		- This one is required, non negotiable.
-There is also CS 6505, but it's not currently being offered it seems.
+There is also CS 6505, but it's not currently being offered through OMSCS, it seems.
 		- This one is also a core course for the Interactive Intelligence (`II`) specialization.
 	- [ ] [CS 6400 Database Systems Concepts and Design](https://omscs.gatech.edu/cs-6400-database-systems-concepts-and-design)
 	- [ ] [CS 6250 Computer Networks](https://omscs.gatech.edu/cs-6250-computer-networks)